McWilliamsCenter/galsim_hub/hub/cosmos_parametric_fit/README.md

-# COSMOS galaxy model conditioned on bulgefit parameters
+# [LEGACY] COSMOS galaxy model conditioned on bulgefit parameters

 Author: Francois Lanusse

-Code: TBD
-Description: TBD
+This module is deprecated, and will be removed at the next release.
+Please do not use.